CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Related Work

 \textbf{End-to-end Vision-Language-Action/Navigation.} To unify perception and control, VLA/VLN models learn a direct mapping from observations to actions.
 Pioneering works such as RT~\cite{Brohan-RSS-23,zitkovich2023rt} and PaLM-E~\cite{driess2023palm} formulate control as sequence modeling, discretizing the action into categorical tokens.
 While scalable, discrete tokenization introduces stepwise actions and struggles with motion smoothness due to the discretized nature of the generated actions.
 To mitigate this, recent generative policies formulate the problem as generating continuous action chunks.
-Diffusion models~\cite{ho2020denoising,black2024training,chi2025diffusion} treat planning as conditional generation via iterative denoising, achieving state-of-the-art performance in manipulation.
+Diffusion models~\cite{ho2020denoising,black2024training,chi2025diffusion} treat planning as conditional generation via iterative denoising, achieving strong performance in several manipulation settings.
 However, the requirement for multi-step iterative sampling presents a fundamental trade-off between trajectory quality and real-time responsiveness~\cite{song2023consistency}.
 Recently, few-step diffusion policy~\cite{clemente2025twosteps} and flow matching~\cite{lipman2023flow, liu2023flow} have emerged as appealing alternatives to multi-step denoising, offering faster inference or straighter probability flow.
-While recent works have successfully applied these frameworks to robot control~\cite{BlackK-RSS-25, black2025pi, intelligence2025pi}, they still instantiate policies as trajectory samplers: given an observation (and language), the model generates finite-horizon action chunks as an implicit trajectory representation.
-In such designs, the policies exist as an implicit conditional distribution over trajectories rather than an explicit representation over the workspace, so global structure—such as smoothness and collision geometry—is not directly exposed and can only be inferred indirectly via repeated denoising.
+While recent works have successfully applied these frameworks to robot control~\cite{BlackK-RSS-25, black2025pi, intelligence2025pi}, they still instantiate policies as trajectory or action-chunk samplers: given an observation, language instruction, and current state, the model generates a finite-horizon rollout.
+Such policies can be highly expressive, but their supervision is naturally concentrated on the demonstrated starts and the visited states along each trajectory.
+Consequently, workspace structure---for example, how the same instruction should guide motion from other feasible locations in the scene---is only learned indirectly through the trajectory distribution.